If you prefer to always view the website in English, please click here.

 Overall, thermal curtains strike a perfect balance.
 They offer better performance than lightweight curtains or blinds while remaining far more cost-effective than structural renovations.
 Furthermore, they are fully compatible with draught excluders and other sealing improvements.

-• Hang them as close as possible to the window frame.
-Ideally, place them touching the wall or moulding to minimise gaps where air or heat can pass through and to maximise their insulating effect.
+2. Position or hang them as close as possible to the window frame – ideally touching the wall or moulding – to minimise gaps where air or heat can escape and to maximise their insulating effect.

-• Make sure they cover the entire glass surface, extend to the floor or windowsill and overlap in the centre if they are split into two panels.
+3. Ensure that the curtains cover the entire glass surface, extend fully to the floor or windowsill, and overlap in the centre if they consist of two separate panels.
 This helps reduce draughts.

-• If possible, install a valance or pelmet at the top to limit air circulation (hot or cold) behind the curtain.
+4. If possible, fit a pelmet or valance at the top of the window.
+This will limit air circulation behind the curtain.

-• Use them strategically: keep them closed at night in winter to retain heat; close them during peak sunlight hours in summer to reduce heat gain.
-This way, you’ll maintain a comfortable indoor temperature.
+5. Use them strategically to your advantage.
+In winter, keep them closed during the night to retain heat inside the home.
+In summer, close them during peak sunlight hours to reduce incoming heat and maintain a comfortable indoor temperature.

 Are thermal curtains worth it?

-In homes with inefficient windows or limited insulation in regions where winters are mild, thermal curtains can be an effective, simple solution with a quick return on investment.
+For example, in a home with inefficient windows or where insulation is lacking in an area where winter cold is not extreme, thermal curtains can be an effective, straightforward solution with a rapid return on investment.

-They are also a smart choice for homes with old or poorly sealed windows where replacement is not planned due to cost, where reducing heating or cooling bills is a priority and where improved comfort is desired without construction work.
+They are also a smart choice for homes with old or poorly sealed windows where replacement is not planned due to cost, but reducing heating or cooling bills is a priority and improved comfort is desired without construction work.

 If your home already has efficient double-glazed windows and good overall insulation, thermal curtains become less essential.
 In that case, they mainly serve as a decorative complement that slightly enhances comfort without dramatically changing energy consumption.